 The next couple of years promise to be the most exciting yet for Buffalo’s ongoing transformation.
 A series of new developments throughout 2021 and 2022 will build on the momentum of recent years and elevate Buffalo into the international spotlight.

-• The Albright-Knox Art Gallery is set to complete its $160 million expansion in the fall of 2022, the first such project at the museum in 60 years.
-The AKG partnered with renowned architect Shohei Shigematsu of the architecture firm OMA to complete the expansion, which will include 30,000 square feet of additional exhibition space that will showcase more of the gallery’s renowned collection of contemporary art.
+• The Buffalo AKG Art Museum is set to complete its $160 million expansion in the spring of 2023, the first such project at the museum in 60 years.
+The Buffalo AKG partnered with renowned architect Shohei Shigematsu of the architecture firm OMA to complete the expansion, which will include 30,000 square feet of additional exhibition space that will showcase more of the gallery’s renowned collection of contemporary art.

 • One of the shining stars of Buffalo’s dining scene over the last decade has been the West Side Bazaar, a not-for-profit incubator space for recently resettled immigrants that sells food and wares from around the world.
 The bazaar’s expansion and move into a larger space at the end of 2021 presents a fresh opportunity to showcase how immigrants have helped infuse new life into Buffalo and its dining scene in the 21st century.